Nostoc: The mysterious green jelly on your lawn

-Michigan State University Extension has even reported Nostoc a problem in commercial nursery production.
-It can be hazardous on paved surfaces as it is very slippery when wet.
+Michigan State University Extension has reported Nostoc as an issue in commercial nursery production, as it can be hazardous on paved surfaces as it is very slippery when wet.
 When found in lawns, it is generally on a site where the grass is growing poorly due to severe compaction, overwatering or both.
-It has not caused the lawn’s decline; it has simply colonized an area where it has favorable conditions to grow.
+Some may have the misconception that it has caused the lawn’s decline; however, it has simply colonized an area where it has favorable conditions to grow.
 Poor drainage, compacted soils and fertilizers containing phosphorus create a favorable environment for colonies of Nostoc.

-Although we may not appreciate it growing in our lawns or on our pavement, consider that Nostoc possesses many redeeming properties.
-Several Nostoc species have been used as both a food and medicine for centuries, and have more recently been evaluated for their pharmaceutical properties, including antibacterial metabolites, cholesterol regulation and control of certain cancers.
+Although we may not appreciate it growing in our lawns or on our pavement, Nostoc possesses many redeeming properties.
+Several Nostoc species have been used as both food and medicine for centuries and have more recently been evaluated for their pharmaceutical properties, including antibacterial metabolites, cholesterol regulation and control of certain cancers.
 They also have potential for being utilized to produce biofuels.
-They have the ability to fix nitrogen from the air and contain pigments which allow them to use the sun’s energy for photosynthesis.
-The chloroplasts in plants are believed to have evolved from cyanobacteria.
-They contain compounds capable of absorbing ultraviolet light, which allow them to withstand extreme UV radiation.
-There are species adapted to water and land that are able to withstand extreme temperatures, like those present in pools of water near active volcanoes, or in the Artic.
-Cyanobacteria were most likely the first organisms on earth to release oxygen into the atmosphere, setting in motion the development of higher plant and animal forms.
+Sometimes good things come in slimy packages.

 - Biology and Management of Nostoc (Cyanobacteria) in Nurseries and Greenhouses from University of Florida Extension

 - Return of "The Blob" from Ohio State University